motion-workshop/motion-sdk-python-example/README.md

 # Motion SDK Python Example

+Stream measurement and motion data from the Shadow.
+Print out the data in CSV format.

+Each sample in time is one row.
+Each column is one channel from one device or joint in the Shadow skeleton.

 ## Run the example

 By default, the example application will read as many samples as possible and